ZhenyingZhu/StudyNotes/AIAndData.md

 - Switch models for different types of questions
 - Look through my recent sessions and identify repeated workflows or repeated asks

+If it is not in the AI workspace, it can make code change without recording it, so undo doesn't make a difference.

 ### Cline